AlpsMonaco/game-save-sync/README.md

 ![Usage](window.png "Usage Screenshot")

 ## Quick Start
+1. Ensure the tool is running on both sides.
-1. Enter the Remote IP
+2. Enter the Remote IP
-2. Select a File or Directory
+3. Select a File or Directory
-3. Press "Sync"
+4. Press "Sync"

 You can download the Windows version from the [release page](#).
 For Linux/Mac OS, you'll need to install `python` or package it yourself.